nuhamind2/mqtt-broadcast/README.md

 # mqtt-web-broadcast
 Broadcast data to multiple client

 Broadcast data from server to multiple clients (like browser), backed by NATS server.
 Useful for stuff like server sent event.
-Originally written for realtime web application.
+Originally written for ~~me to learn nodejs~~ realtime web application.

 #### What is NATS server
 NATS server is high-performance, lightweight topic based PUB-SUB broker.
 Kind of Kafka without persistence and queuing, or like MQTT without QOS 1 and QOS 2 semantic